hbshrestha/trial_repo_for_documentation/docs/source/index.rst

-This is a tutorial documentation!
+This is a trial for preparing documentation!
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers